Sominemo/Math-Parser-Dart/README.md

 Process math expressions, convert them to machine-readable form, and calculate them.

+This package is aimed to help you to work with formulas, parts of equations and other forms of simple math expressions in your projects.
+This package supports custom variables too.

 ## Math Tree

 The library provides a family of `MathNode` classes, most of